 - Blame - “If only I were prettier/smarter/better/more lovable....”

 Living in an alcoholic home means that there is a lot of conditioning that takes place, often at a young age.
 The amygdala is a small gland in the brain that is responsible for emotional memory.
 In prehistoric times, it allowed us to learn that the sabre-toothed tiger was a threat to our lives and that we had to beware or be eaten.

-In an alcoholic home there is repeated exposure to fear-producing events, thus causing a strong association to things that remind us of that time.
-As we go through life, the amygdala continues to look for matches and when it finds something that is close enough, will prepare our body for the stress response – flight or fight.
+In an alcoholic home there is repeated exposure to fear-producing events, thus causing a strong association to things that remind you of that time.
+As you go through life, the amygdala continues to look for matches and when it finds something that is close enough, will prepare your body for the stress response – flight or fight.

-Unless we are aware that we are reacting to a trigger, we can experience a wide range of less-than-seasonal feelings which can include, but are not restricted to depression, regret, loneliness and anger.
+Unless you are aware that you are reacting to a trigger, you can experience a wide range of less-than-seasonal feelings which can include, but are not restricted to depression, regret, loneliness and anger.

 Hope and Healing

 For me, the awareness that my amygdala is looking for a match, of which the Christmas season means plenty, has made an impact upon my healing.
 Now that I know that a lot of the negative feelings are side-effects to the stress response, I can usually catch them in time and transform them with heart-activated techniques.